OmarBedawi/my_first_e-store/README.md

     small to understand or comically large.
     * Clicking on the card image will take the user to the detail page, where all the product's details are displayed.
-    * On larger screens the details page is displayed next to each card; on smaller screens, these details are displyed in column, below the card.
+    * On larger screens the details page is displayed next to each card; on smaller screens, these details are listed below the card.
-    * On this page users can select the quantities for a max of 99 units, and add the product to the basket.
+    * On the detail page users can select the quantities for a max of 99 units, and add the product to the basket.
 * #### Smart Shopping Bag Update input
     * Users can update their product quantities in the shopping bag, or even delete a product from it.
 * #### Stripe Payments
     * Users can checkout and purchase products using the Stripe API.
 * #### Smart Checkout Validator
     * User details and basket are validated twice before the stripe API is called to make the payment.
-    If there are any issues with the personal and card details or basket items the payment can't take place and the page is reloaded showing the user an error message and assuring them the purchase hasn't gone through.
+    If there are any issues with the personal and credit/debit card details or basket items the payment can't take place and the page is reloaded showing the user an error message and assuring them the purchase hasn't gone through.
 * #### Checkout Redundancy